SaratChandraV/Water-Logger/README.md

 6. Has option to retrieve day wise water consumption details.

 Notes:
-The TextMeshPro is not included in the Assets folder and user is reuested to add it via unity package method to make the project work properly.
+The TextMeshPro is not included in the Assets folder and user is requested to add it via unity package method to make the project work properly.